For the longest time, American manufacturers had a simple and straightforward positioning statement.

 The reason why American manufacturers utilize these products is because there is a reliable supply chain available.
 Rare materials are great for research and development (R&D), but rarely have the supply necessary to sustainably source for a product that is manufactured at scale.
 This leaves American manufacturers toying around with the same types of materials year after year.

 But, today there is a new world of opportunity that lies in farms across the country.
 Industrial hemp can be added to, or used as a replacement for, all of the 5 input materials above.

-Hemp-based materials allow manufacturers to produce stronger, lighter, cheaper, and more eco-friendly end products.
+Hemp-based materials allow manufacturers to produce stronger, lighter, cheaper, and more sustainable products.